-Skip to Main Content /programs/featured/dietetic-experiential-track false
+Skip to Main Content /academics/nutrition/programs/dietetic-experiential-learning-track false

-Dietetic Experiential Track
+Dietetic Experiential Learning Track

-**Now accepting rolling applications for 2025-2027 cohort until August 1, 2025
+**Now accepting rolling applications for 2026-2028 cohort until July 31, 2026

 The program aims to confidently prepare students to enter professional practice as a well-rounded dietetics practitioner who strive to serve the public with evidence-based dietetic practice.
 The goals and objectives listed align with the University, Department, and Program’s Mission statements and will demonstrate that graduates of the program will successfully transition into the dietetics field.